cisagov/ScubaGear/Testing/Functional/Products/SetupFunctionalProductTesting.md

 "Pester is a testing and mocking framework for PowerShell." ([Pester Quick Start](https://pester.dev/docs/quick-start))

-Install Pester by running this command as administrator:
+Install an updated Pester module by running this command as administrator:

 ```
 Install-Module -Name Pester -Force -SkipPublisherCheck